mytarget-test-team/seismograph/docs/mocker_mock_file.rst

 Mock file
 =========

-Mock file has own format for writing mocks and has to extension ".resp" or ".json".
+Mock file has own format for creating mocks and has extension ".resp" or ".json".
 This is for example.